Skip to content

 The purpose for conducting administrative evaluations is to assist in identifying employee strengths and weaknesses while providing direction and support for continued learning and professional development.
 Evaluations may also be used to document areas of improvement and to make decisions regarding personnel actions.

-The superintendent or designeewill be responsible for evaluating principal performance.
 All individuals responsible for appraising, observing, or evaluating principal performance will be trained as required by the Idaho State Department of Education (SDE).
+Any changes to the district’s evaluation model will be approved by the board of trustees and submitted to the SDE for approval.

 EVALUATION CRITERIA